Every business scans the marketplace for the best vendor so they can make an informed purchase.

 Invited bid

-An invited bid is a request for quote where selected vendors are invited to send in their bids.
+An invitation for bid (IFB) is a request for quote where selected vendors are invited to send in their bids.
 Invited bids are cost-effective as only trusted or pre-vetted suppliers are chosen to participate.

 However, while the supplier selection process seems easier to navigate, buyers may miss out on cost savings due to the limited competition.